Bravo 2: Bravo 2

+Closure

-On 15 September 2010, BSkyB announced that it will close Bravo 2 as well as sister channels Bravo and Channel One.
+On 15 September 2010, BSkyB (now known as Sky UK Limited) announced that it would close Bravo 2 as well as sister channels Bravo and Channel One.
 The Bravo channels closed on 1 January 2011, with the most popular programmes moved to the other Sky channels.
 The last image seen on Bravo 2 was the Bravo 2 logo with the words "Bravo 2 doesn't do regret".
-The last program was series 3 of World's Most Amazing Videos.
+The last program was World's Most Amazing Videos.